 Become a Microsoft Partner

 Any organization can become a Microsoft Partner.
-The list of businesses that qualify for Microsoft partner can be found below.
+The list of businesses that qualify for Microsoft partners can be found below.

 - IT consulting services provider